Swinject/SwinjectAutoregistration/README.md

 github "Swinject/SwinjectAutoregistration" "2.7.0"
 ```

-Then run `carthage update --no-use-binaries` command or just `carthage update`.
+Then run `carthage update --use-xcframeworks --no-use-binaries` command or just `carthage update --use-xcframeworks`.
 For details of the installation and usage of Carthage, visit [its project page](https://github.com/Carthage/Carthage).

 ### CocoaPods